miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 );
 ```

+## The MiniDataAPI Reduces Database Sayings to a Minimum Requirement

 ...you say?
 No, you don't say.
 You apparently never have to say that, not even
 when you're changing the "shape" of your database later on, because of this
 kooky little 80/20-rule database package FastHTML uses, called